r4victor/syncabook/README.md

 * [Menestrello](https://github.com/readbeyond/menestrello) (iOS, Android) – the best app to read & listen that was developed for this specific purpose.
 Unfortunately, no longer maintained and not even available on AppStore or Google Play.
 Still, .apk can be installed on Android.

+There is also a [page on epubtest.org](https://epubtest.org/results/topic/media-overlays) that compares Media Overlays support across EPUB3 readers.

 Please let me know if you know of other apps that support EPUB3 with Media Overlays.

-There are other test reports on [epubtest.org](https://epubtest.org/results/topic/media-overlays).

 ## Notes